globalise-huygens/pagexml-region-visualizer/README.md

 python page_visualizer.py --all [options]
 ```

 * `--all`: Process all .xml files found in the xml/ directory and their corresponding .jpg files in images/.
-Generates output/region_statistics.tsv by default.
+Generates output/region_counts.tsv and output/region_sequences.tsv files by default.
 * `--no-overlays`: (Optional) Skip the creation of overlay .jpg images in the output/ directory.
-Useful if you only need the statistics or sequence TSV.
+Useful if you only need the statistics TSV files.
-* `--record-sequence`: (Optional) Generate the region_sequence.tsv file containing the reading order for all processed files.
+* `--no-stats`: (Optional) Do not generate region_counts.tsv and region_sequences.tsv with statistics on the processed XML files.

 #### Examples: